Ducks choose their nesting site

 Ducks intend to leave with their babies

 Once the female mallard starts sitting on the eggs, they will hatch in about 30 days.
 Baby mallards can walk within hours of hatching, and the mother will try to lead her new family away from the nest area.
 Because the ducklings cannot fly until they are about two months old, they may be unable to jump safely from the roof to follow their mother.
 Generally newly hatched ducklings can fall about 2 storeys without hurting themselves, because they are so small and fluffy.
-If the nest is more than two storeys high, or there is a barrier more than a foot tall preventing the ducklings from jumping off, or you find any injured ducklings on the ground, please contact a wildlife rehabilitator for advice.
+If the nest is more than two storeys high, or there is a barrier more than 4 inches tall preventing the ducklings from jumping off, or you find any injured ducklings on the ground, please contact a wildlife rehabilitator for advice.

 Where will the ducks go if they leave on their own?